JUST-PIX3L/DjangoCollegeApp/README.md

 # DjangoCollegeApp

-## Chapter 1 - Django Setup and Basic WebApp
+## Chapter 6 - Adding New HTML Pages through Django Templates
-For this first chapter we are going to setup and create our basic Application for this tutorial series.
+For this hapter we are going to look at how we can utilise a template layout to help us create multiple pages at once in our Django App

 We will cover the following topics as part of this lesson
-* Creating Django Project
+* Creating Django Base HTML Page
+* Returning Additional Database Fields
+* Updating our Django Views File